SysKitTeam/docs-spconsultant/faq/troubleshooting/errors-while-loading-server-information.md

 2. On the **SPDocKit Consultant Options** dialog select **Snapshot Options**.
 3. Under the **Security** section uncheck **Database Permissions**.

-If you wish to grant the necessary permissions to the SPDocKit Consultant account, follow this [link](../../requirements/server-load-permission-requirements.md#granting-permissions-1).
+If you wish to grant the necessary permissions to the account running SPDocKit Snapshot Wizard or SPDocKit PowerShell, follow this [link](../../requirements/server-load-permission-requirements.md#granting-permissions-1).

 ### Affected reports